andrIvash/toster/README.md

 # Toster

-Landing with bootstrap greed and UI
+Adaptive Landing with bootstrap greed and UI

 Getting started: